 Switching to a Betterment portfolio offers that possibility.
 Even if you’re already on top of your investing costs, you might be surprised (and motivated) to see how much money you can keep by lowering these charges.

 After all, the average stock and bond mutual fund expense ratio is about 0.79%, according to an Investment Company Institute report.
-And that’s the average asset-weighted cost that investors pay; it doesn’t include other charges like fund management fees, which can easily bump your all-in costs close to 1% (nor does it include an advisor’s fee, which can also add to your expenses).
+And that’s the average asset-weighted cost that investors pay; it doesn’t include other hidden charges such as load fees, which can easily bump your all-in costs close to 1% (nor does it include an advisor’s fee, which can also add to your expenses).

 Here at Betterment we’ve boiled down what we charge to the smallest hit possible.
 We focus on low-cost ETFs, and we’ve chosen ones with high liquidity within each asset class.
-Your all-in costs—both for underlying ETFs and our management fees—for a 70-30 stock portfolio in our “Best” tier is 0.31%.¹
+Your all-in costs—both for underlying ETFs and our management fees—for a 70% stock IRA portfolio in our “Best” tier is 0.26%.¹

 Now consider this: at Betterment, we think lowering outright costs is just the start of the game.
 That’s why we’ve engineered our portfolio to be cost-efficient on many levels at once: minimizing taxes and fees, as well as risk—as well as reducing your time investment (a big savings for busy people), and limiting the impact of human volatility, a.k.a. emotion-driven decisions that put a drag on returns.